-- work professionally in the preparation of extensive program products from all areas including graphic and / or visual applications, artificial intelligence applications or in the creation of educational applications
+- work professionally in the preparation of extensive software products in all areas, including graphic and / or visual applications, artificial intelligence applications or in the creation of educational applications

-- work as a researcher in various facilities of basic and applied research
+- work as a researcher in various basic and applied research facilities,

-- act as assistant in various types of projects focused on informatics.
+- work as an assistant at various types of universities focused on informatics,